murat-taskaynatan/Blockdag-Node-Manager/README.md

 All runtime overrides are stored in `/etc/blockdag-node-manager/node-manager.env`.

+After each `git push origin main`, run `./sync_opt_install.sh` from this repo.
+It updates the local clone, reruns `install_node_manager.sh`, and restarts the service so `/opt/blockdag-node-manager` always mirrors the latest `main` build.

 Need a zero-touch install on a fresh host?
 Use the remote installer:

 ```bash